k4r573n/leaflet-control-legende/README.md

-Leaflet Control OSM Geocoder
+Leaflet Control Inbaz Legende
 =============================

 # What is it ?
-A simple geocoder that uses the OpenstreetMap gecoder Nominatim to locate places.
+A simple info box that shows the feature name and description dynamicly (requested via jsonp).
+It was created for the website www.inbaz.org

 # How to use it ?
 ```javascript